about 3 years ago - Trasochi - Direct link

 When we do pick the wrong one, we try to make corrections to it, but both can still cause people to feel bad after the initial patch, because we’ve either had to make multiple nerfs in a row, or their build that used to be really strong has ended up underpowered.
 The best approach of course is to try to avoid builds ending up crazily overpowered in the first place, but with so many interconnecting possibilities it can be challenging to achieve this consistently.

-over 2 years ago - Mike_Weicker - Direct link
+about 3 years ago - Mike_Weicker - Direct link

 Please keep posts on topic and respectful.